-Students in the Scholars in Rural Health program discover the rewards and challenges of rural practice as they prepare for entry into medical school.
+The Scholars in Rural Health program lets you discover the rewards and challenges of rural practice as a precursor to entry into medical school.
+Settings for the program vary to cover the variety of health care services in rural areas, including hospitals and office practices.

-The program exposes students to the variety of health care services in rural areas, including hospital and office practice.
-During the junior and senior undergraduate years, scholars learn at the side of an assigned mentor in the region of his or her home community, for a total of 200 shadowing hours accumulated during the four semesters and one summer.
-Scholars also complete three patient care reports and attend an initial orientation in Salina and a meeting at the end of each spring semester in Wichita.
+During your junior and senior undergraduate years, you will learn at the side of an assigned mentor in the region of your home community, for a total of 200 shadowing hours accumulated during four semesters and one summer.
+Scholars also complete three patient-care reports and attend an initial orientation in Salina and a meeting at the end of each spring semester in Wichita.

 Applicants must meet the following criteria:

 - Kansas resident

 - Significant experience living in a rural community (rural definition)

 - ACT composite score of 24 or above or SAT composite score of 1200 or above

 - Attained a minimum of sophomore standing and have two years of undergraduate education remaining